kashish00208/calculator/README.md

 # calculator
-A basic calculator made using front end web development project replicating the core interface and features of the Netflix  using HTML, CSS and JavaScript.
+A basic calculator made using front end web technology replicating the core interface and features of the a calculater using HTML, CSS and JavaScript.